 Situation #1: The barmaid serves you the wrong drink in the pub.

 Response: “What do you call this?
 I asked for a shandy, not lager – get your act together, love.”

 Situation #2: A new colleague, with whom you share an office, smokes continuously.
 You dislike the smell of smoke.

 Response: “Gosh, I’ve really got a headache, but then smoky atmospheres always bring on my migraine.”

 Situation #3: You are feeling put upon at work and decide to ask for a higher grade.

 Response: “I’d like to talk about my grade with you.
 Please could we meet next week to discuss it further?”

-Situation: Your employer expects you to take on extra work but your existing work load is already very heavy.
+Situation #5: Your employer expects you to take on extra work but your existing workload is already very heavy.

-For more on Passive Aggressive behavior in the workplace, explore this infographic from Visme.
+For more on assertiveness group therapy activities and passive Aggressive behavior in the workplace, explore this infographic from Visme.